falihrby/parking-system-web/README.md

 - **Available Areas:** Displays the number of available parking areas.
 - **Available Area Codes:** Displays the codes for available parking areas.

+## Prototype Demonstration

+Check out the video demonstration of the prototype: (https://s.id/smart-parking).

 ## Contribution

 We welcome contributions from the community.
 If you would like to contribute to this project, please open a new issue or submit a pull request after making changes.